Jc11235/Kekulean_Program/Terminal_Version/README.md

 ###What is this program?

 The task of finding Kekulean structures (or perfect matchings from a graph theory perspective) in benzenoid graphs (also known as benzene patches, hexagonal systems, to name a few) is an easy-to-understand process but can be very time and labor consuming even with small graphs.
 On top of this problem, chemical graph theorists are often interested in finding the number of Clar and Fries face of the graph which are indictors of the stability of the patch that the graph represents.
 Finding all this information accurately can be time consuming and is hard or even impossible to generalize as details seem to be dependent on the structure of the graph.
 This program is capable of generating graphs, determining if it is Kekulean, find all possible perfect matchings, determine the Clar and Fries number of each structure and output the results to a PNG file for later review (this makes up modules 1-4).
-It also has added modules that can be added on at a researchers discretion based on whatever topic they are working on (this makes up modules 5-quit).
+It also has added modules that can be added on at a researcher's discretion based on whatever topic they are working on (this makes up modules 5-quit).

 ###Technical Details of the program